 Wines from Rioja tend to be lighter and fruitier than their more tannic and juicier Ribera counterparts.
 Both regions produce primarily tempranillo grapes.

-Spain’s most prized white wine grape is albariño, which comes from the northwestern province of Galicia.
-Albariño is an exception to Spain’s order-by-the-region rule, as it is the name of the grape, not the region.
+Spain's most prized white wine grape is albariño, which comes from the northwestern province of Galicia.
+Albariño is an exception to Spain's order-by-the-region rule, as it's the name of the grape, not the region.

 Wines from the Rueda region, which tend to be lighter and fruitier than albariños, are gaining momentum in the small but mighty world of Spanish whites.
 Even Rioja produces some excellent white wines that, while not as well-known as their red counterparts, are well worth a try!